grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 > It's recommended an ESD-safe Surface Battery Cover (highlighted with red arrow in picture above) is placed across the device from this point to protect the battery from any accidental damage during repair.
 Ensure the corners of the cover are always aligned with the corners of the device during repair.
 If the battery cover is misaligned during repair in any way, pause and re-align the cover before continuing.

-11. **Begin Battery Shutoff Process** – Before proceeding to disconnect the Display FPC, you'll need to shutoff the battery by disconnecting the battery connector from the Motherboard.
+11. **Begin Battery Shutoff Process** – Before proceeding to disconnect the Display FPC, you must shut off the battery by disconnecting the battery connector from the Motherboard.
 This is to ensure electricity isn't supplied to the device while the repair process is ongoing.